theloni-monk/rpistream/README.md

 client = Client(serverIp="localhost", port = 5000) # Connects to the server
 client.startStream() # Starts recieving data and displaying the video
 ```

 ---

 ## Dependecies:

 - zstandard
-- openCv-python -but pip wont install it so its not listed
+- openCv-python -but pip won't install it so its not listed